 So I decided that it’s time for an event: a fall-oriented gardening session (click to read the outcome) to prepare a garden for next year and plant native species.

-This hands-on event for the avid or casual gardener is a collaborative learning opportunity about native and cultivated plants for biodiverse wildlife gardens.
-We’ll share knowledge on gardening and native species for both shade and sun.
-You’re also welcome to bring plants from your garden and for swapping with other gardeners.
+This hands-on event for the avid or casual gardener was a collaborative learning opportunity about native and cultivated plants for biodiverse wildlife gardens.
+We shared knowledge on gardening and native species for both shade and sun.
+Attendees were also welcome to bring plants from your garden and for swapping with other gardeners.
+Continue reading